 I had a clear mammogram in October, and thought, “I am going to let this go”.
 And I did, I really did!
 I was allowing myself to live my best life.
 In that same year, I retired from 22 years of teaching, and it was time to enjoy it!

-I had surgery and it was a success.
-I was officially only stage 2.
-I had caught it early and my medical outlook was good (thanks to my beautiful friend’s advice of daily self-exams).
+I began the journey of facing fear.
+I had surgery and it was a success since I was officially only stage 2.
+The cancer was caught early and my medical outlook was good (thanks to my beautiful friend’s advice of daily self-exams).

 While emotionally exhausted, I still had to handle the business of life.
 I hate dealing with paperwork, and when your world has bottomed out, it becomes a real nuisance.